The first step in creating a developer environment using Docker containers is licensing and installing the Docker runtime.

 $ sh install.vxflexos

-The VxFlex storage array is then available in Kubernetes.
+The PowerFlex storage is then available in Kubernetes.
 The following figure shows the kubectl get pods –n -vxflexos output when the CSI plug-in is running on all Kubernetes worker nodes:

 Figure 12.
-VxFlex CSI plug-in running on Kubernetes worker nodes
+CSI plug-in for PowerFlex systems, running on Kubernetes worker nodes

-The following figure shows the VxFlex configuration.
+The following figure shows the PowerFlex configuration.
 Using the System Overview, a storage administrator can easily understand physical capacity usage, number of volumes, and number of SDS nodes and SDCs.